- 4 MIN READ -

 What is a proprietary LMS?

-The defining feature of all proprietary LMS platforms is the hosting cost.
+The defining feature of all proprietary LMS platforms is the licensing fees and 'closed code'.
 Subscriptions and license fees are required for access.
 These are normally paid on an annual basis, alongside other fees related to maintenance.
 So if you’re considering a proprietary platform, the first port of call should be to find out exactly what subscription and fee costs cover - and what they don’t.

 For significant investments, proprietary LMS vendors offer a high degree of external support.
 The platform itself is managed and maintained by the provider, and a technical team is on hand to offer personal support for issues arising with your content.
 However, the initial investment is only one factor to consider in deciding between proprietary vs open source LMS.